Groundfloor Review: Invest in Real Estate with as Little as $10

 How Groundfloor Works

-This means that an initial $100 investment allows you to diversify into 10 different opportunities, and you can easily try out the platform if you’re new to real estate investing.
+This means t you can easily try out the platform if you’re new to real estate investing.

-To start investing in Groundfloor, you first link your bank account so you can easily deposit funds and you can move funds back to your bank account should you want to “cash out” after your investments are completed.
+To start investing in Groundfloor via their mobile app or browser, you first link your bank account so you can easily deposit funds and you can move funds back to your bank account should you want to “cash out” after your investments are completed.

 groundfloor review

-Once your account is linked, you can deposit an initial lump sum, and then browse the loans currently funding on the platform.
+Once your account is linked, you can deposit an initial lump sum (a minimum of $10, though most transfer $100), and then browse the loans currently funding on the platform.

 This is what makes Groundfloor unique.